-After a Los Angeles car accident, you can take steps to find a good car accident lawyer, which might include asking friends and family members for recommendations.
+After a car accident in California, you can take steps to find a good Los Angeles car accident lawyer, which might include asking friends and family members for recommendations.
 When using a lawyer to help you pursue an at-fault driver, you may want to look for one who:

 - Has good reviews and customer testimonials